ibanezang/DBMegreat/README.md

 $ megreat db-megreat.json
 ```

 DB Megreat will scan all directories in the `sql_files_directories` for `*.sql` files and execute them once.
+If you try execute again, it will only excute the newly created file.

+### Note:
+DB Megreat executes the sql scripts based on the file naming order.

 ## Technical Detail
 DB Megreat will create a new table called `db_megreat_tracks` in your database.
-It keeps track all executed `.sql` scripts and when.
+It keeps track all executed `.sql` scripts and execution time.
 The key used to identify a unique scripts is the `directory+filename`.
+The log file will tell the about the success or failure execution.
+If DB Megreat fails to execute a file, it will stop the entire operation and only make the records of the success executions in the `db_megreat_tracks` table.